 The carpenter training is composed of classroom lectures and hands-on training and it takes several weeks or even months to complete.
 While apprenticeship may take 3-4 years to finish.

-To guide you to the path you want to pursue, we have step-by-step instruction in becoming a carpenter – either by earning a certificate or entering an apprenticeship program, there are resources below to help you.
+To guide you to the path you want to pursue, we have step-by-step instructions in becoming a carpenter – either by earning a certificate or entering an apprenticeship program, there are resources below to help you.

-Likewise, in this article, we also mention some of the good points - criteria to take note of, in choosing the best training school since tuition isn’t cheap, you don’t want to commit the mistake in selecting.
+Likewise, in this article, we also mention some of the good points - criteria to take note of, in choosing the best training school since tuition isn’t cheap, you don’t want to commit the mistake of selecting.

 Let’s discuss first the ways to enter this profession.
 Please read on…